davidsound/vdms-training/labs/16_process_mgmt.md

 Thu Feb  8 08:17:38 2018
 Thu Feb  8 08:17:48 2018
 Thu Feb  8 08:17:58 2018
-ALL DONE
+ALL DONE!
 ```

 We noticed that the program still executed - printing the date/time every 10 seconds, but we were able to access the shell session.

-While this is a trivial example, and the programming printing every few seconds would still be annoying, a more in depth application, like a webserver, could run in the background while we monitored files, access logs, etc...
+While this is a trivial example, and the program printing every few seconds would still be annoying, a more in depth application, like a webserver, could run in the background while we monitored files, access logs, etc...

 What if an application is running in the background, and we want to manipulate it?